What is Global Local Remix Space?

 I am new to this.
 What software can I use to make my own remixes?

 Remixes are usually produced on Digital Audio Workstations (DAWs).
 There are many good DAWs on the market, some of which offer free trial periods or cheap entry-level versions.
-Market leaders include Pro-Tools, Ableton, Logic and Cubase.
-There are also a few free-to-use DAWs which are suitable for remixing, e.g. MU.lab, Audacity, Ardour and Podium.
+Market leaders include Pro-Tools, Ableton, Logic Pro and Cubase.
+There are also a few free-to-use DAWs which are suitable for remixing, e.g. MU.lab, Audacity, and Ardour.

 Which remixes are released commercially?